alphagov/gsp/docs/accessing-concourse.md

 ## Using `fly`

 We strongly discourage the use of `fly`.
-The Build and Run team are working hardly to produce a consistent way of auto-deploying and updating the pipelines with a GitOps solution.
+The Build and Run team are working hard to provide a consistent way of auto-deploying and updating the pipelines with a GitOps solution.

-The above means, any manual change to the CI system with `fly`, will be shortly overwritten by an operator.
+The above means, any manual change to the CI system with `fly`, will be overwritten by an operator.

 You may find a need of going against the recommendation, for instance you'd like